Bentonite Clay For Skin: Benefits, Uses, Precautions, And More

 Image: Shutterstock

 Yes, bentonite clay is good for your skin.
 There is enough scientific evidence to justify its use as a detoxifying and antibacterial agent.
-Healing clays such as bentonite clay are used in pelotherapy (mud therapy) in spas for treating skin diseases, adsorption of toxins, improving blood circulation, and regulating body heat (2).
+Such healing clays are used in pelotherapy (mud therapy) in the form of mud masks for treating skin diseases, adsorption of toxins, improving blood circulation, and regulating body heat (2).

 These clays gently exfoliate the skin by binding to dirt, excess oil, and other impurities on the skin.
 It is speculated that they can unclog pores, remove blackheads, and control sebum.
 A pilot study has shown that clay masks with jojoba oil can help in managing acne (3).